 Unlike the unconditional Pareto exponent of, say $Y$, estimating its \textit{conditional} counterpart given some other variable $X$ has received less attention.
 This is technically more challenging when $X$ contains continuous random variables as one could not obtain a random sample from the conditional distribution of interest, say $F_{Y|X=x_0}$ for some pre-specified value $x_0$. \citet{Wang2009} and \citet{WangLi2013} impose some parametric assumptions such that the Pareto exponent is a single index function of $X$. \citet{Gardes2008} and \citet{Gardes2012} develop fully nonparametric methods based on local smoothing.
 Estimation and inference based on these local smoothing methods sensitively rely on the bandwidth parameter unlike our proposed method based on nearest neighbors.
 Furthermore, these existing methods underperform compared to ours in terms of bias and standard deviation, as demonstrated through simulation studies presented in Appendix \ref{sec:simulation}.
 For these reasons, we suggest using our novel method proposed above.

 Finally, in two related papers, \citet{trapani2016testing} and \citet{degiannakis2022} propose randomized testing procedures to test the finiteness of moments of a random variable or the residual of the linear regression.
 Unlike their proposal, we test the existence of moments of the conditional distribution of a random variable given some other variables.
 To see the difference, consider, for example, the model that $Y = \mu(X) + \sigma(X)U$ where $\mu(X)$ and $\sigma(X)$ are some functions of $X$ that characterize the location and scale of $Y$ respectively.
-One can estimate these two functions and further estimates the tail heaviness of $Y$ by that of the residual $\hat{U}$.
+One can estimate these two functions and further estimate the tail heaviness of $Y$ by that of the residual $\hat{U}$.
 But such a model by construction assumes that the tail heaviness of $Y$ remains unchanged across $X$ \citep*[cf.][]{WangLi2013}.